Zinc Supplement Guide 2026: Evidence-Based & Ranked

 This is the most important section of this guide, and the one that most zinc supplement labels conveniently leave out.

 High-dose zinc depletes copper.
 This isn’t theoretical — it’s well-documented biochemistry.
 Zinc induces the production of metallothionein in intestinal cells, a protein that binds copper and prevents it from being absorbed into the bloodstream.
 At normal zinc intakes, this is fine.
 At 40mg/day or above, taken consistently over weeks to months, you can tip into genuine copper deficiency.
+Strong evidence

 Copper deficiency is not something you want.
 The symptoms include:

-- Anemia that doesn’t respond to iron supplementation (because copper is needed to mobilize iron stores)
+- Anemia that doesn’t respond to ironsupplementation (because copper is needed to mobilize iron stores)

 - Neutropenia — dangerously low white blood cell count, which ironically wrecks the immune function you were trying to support with zinc